Barbados

 Losses – Losses arising from taxable income may be carried forward for 9 years.
 Carryback of losses is not allowed.

-Inventory - Inventory valuations are generally stated at the lower of cost and net realisable value.
+Inventory - Inventory valuations are generally stated at the lower of cost and net realizable value.
 First in first out method (FIFO) or average values may be used for book and tax purposes.
 Last in first out (LIFO) is not allowed for tax purposes.

-Labor taxes – Employers and employees are required to make contributions to the National Insurance fund at 11.25% and 10.25 on employees’ monthly income, respectively, up to a maximum of insurable earnings of BBD 4,360 per month or BBD 1,006 per week.
+Labor taxes – Employers and resident employees are required to make contributions to the National Insurance fund at 11.25% and 10.25 on employees’ monthly income, respectively, up to a maximum of insurable earnings of BBD 4,360 per month or BBD 1,006 per week.

 Tax credits and incentives – A tax credit for taxes paid outside Barbados is usually available, provided that this does not reduce the company's corporate income tax rate in Barbados to less than 0.25%.